-Converts swear that eating mainly plants and no meat or dairy makes them look and feel younger, with their glowing skin being attributed to a steady influx of vitamins, minerals, lots of water and less inflammatory foods like bacon, eggs, cheese and cow’s milk.
+Converts swear that eating mainly plants and no meat or dairy helps them to look and feel younger, with their glowing skin being attributed to a steady influx of vitamins, minerals, lots of water and less inflammatory foods like bacon, eggs, cheese and cow’s milk.

 Dr Sally Norton, NHS weight loss consultant and health expert who runs the popular website VavistaLife, explains: “I often get asked if going vegan is a good thing for weight loss, or health in general.
 It’s now becoming more mainstream.
 Why? – and is that a good thing?”